astrale-sharp/wasm-minimal-protocol/examples/hello_c/README.md

 # C wasm plugin example

+This is a bare-bone typst plugin, written in C.

 ## Compile